annalisa144/reverdecer/_posts/2019-02-24-then-then-now.md

 layout: post
 ---

-We're 11 months into this permaculture adVanture!
+From dust to dust...We're 11 months into this permaculture adVanture!
 Here's a new set of comparision photos.
 In each trio, you're seeing ~March 30, 2018, then ~July 1, 2018, then February 28, 2019.

 | [![](/images/east_wall_1_.jpg)](/images/east_wall_1.jpg) | [![](/images/east_wall_.jpg)](/images/east_wall.jpg) | [![](/images/east_wall2_.jpg)](/images/east_wall2.jpg) |